The64thGamer/cheeseepedia/content/wiki/East Hanover, NJ (145 Route 10).md

 title = "East Hanover, NJ (145 Route 10)"
 draft = false
 tags = []
-date = 2023-08-15T19:51:48Z
+date = 2024-06-25T18:50:37Z

 [Article]
 contributors = ["47.17.236.200","CorrectorMan","Cecnj98","CEC New Jersey","Tux Chuck","Cheeseclassic"]
 gallery = []
 +++
-**145 Route 10** Chuck E. Cheese's Pizza that opened on 1994 with a [1-Stage]({{< ref "wiki/1-Stage.md" >}}), which is still open to this day.
+{{Generic|image=2.0 East Hanover.jpg|desc=2.0 of Exterior}}

-This location received the 2.0 remodel in October 2022 to the south of [Edison, NJ (1120 Route 1)]({{< ref "wiki/Edison, NJ (1120 Route 1).md" >}}) will be get a 2.0 in September/October 2022.
+**_145 Route 10**_ is a _Chuck E. Cheese_ that opened on October 31, 1994, with a [1-Stage]({{< ref "wiki/1-Stage.md" >}}), which is still open to this day as a 2.0.

 ## History ##

-East Hanover opened on 1994 as a Chuck E. Cheese's Pizza with a 1-Stage.
-Due to New Jersey gambling laws, the store opened without any ticket redemption system or skee-ball type games.
+The building East Hanover occupies was built in 1993 as a two floor multi-store complex building and a parking garage directly behind it.
+The second floor, unlike the first, has two sides separated by a wall which can be accessed by elevators on both sides of the building (and post 2009, inside the Chuck E Cheese).
+The AMC Theater next to it was the first store to open in that little plaza in December 1993 and stores opened in the building afterward.
+The CEC opened as Chuck E. Cheese's Pizza on October 31, 1994, with a [1-Stage]({{< ref "wiki/1-Stage.md" >}}).
+Due to New Jersey's gambling laws, there weren't any ticket redemption for game.
+According to a former employee, East Hanover had Helen and Jasper walkarounds in the 90's.

-East Hanover remodeled to the update of the 2003 'Cool Chuck' Reconfiguration / Major Remodel Initiative in 2009.
-During the '09 remodel, Chuck E. Cheese's opened a lease on the adjacent storefront, and the wall separating Chuck E. Cheese's and the next-door property was removed, along with the existing merchandise closest.
-This nearly doubled the unit's square-footage.
-Tickets and redemption games were also added under the New Jersey Tickets Per Token System.
-The store was also slotted to receive a used [Circles of Light]({{< ref "wiki/Circles of Light.md" >}}) stage in 2017, presumptively from the [Wilmington, DE (3601 Silverside Rd)]({{< ref "wiki/Wilmington, DE (3601 Silverside Rd).md" >}}) store.
-This was cancelled upon the announcement of the 2.0 test concept.
+In Mid 2009, around the same time as [Edison, NJ (1120 Route 1)]({{< ref "wiki/Edison, NJ (1120 Route 1).md" >}}), East Hanover received the 2003 'Cool Chuck' Reconfiguration / Major Remodel Initiative (Phase 4 remodel), removing showroom walls, balcony seating, replaced 90s decor with Phase 4 posters and artwork, added purple walls, changed the exterior, and most notably, relocated the 1-Stage and added a second floor to the location.
+The Golftec that previously occupied the second-floor space CEC took over moved next door prior to the remodel.

-The store was remodeled again to 2.0 in October 2022.
-The store's of June 2023, East Hanover still has the 2.0 Remodel & 2021 Model Dance Floor + Video Wall.
+It was planned to get a Circles of Lights stage in the mid 2010's similar to Edison but was cancelled upon the announcement of 2.0 in 2017.

-The 2.0 remodel retained East Hanover's existing front doors, cashwrap countertops, salad bars, soda machines, and back-of-house equipment.
-New paint, signage, ticket blaster, carpeting, and other common 2.0 features were installed.
+Starting in October 2022, the location received the 2.0 remodel, removing the [1-Stage]({{< ref "wiki/1-Stage.md" >}}) for a Dance Floor and Video Wall.
+As of August 2023, East Hanover remains like this.

 ## Stages ##
 {| class='wikitable'